Snowflake-Labs/terraform-provider-snowflake/CREATING_ISSUES.md

 **Related issues:** [#3001](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/3001), [#2848](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2848)

 **Solution:** This happens, because the PUBLIC role is a "pseudo-role" (see [docs](https://docs.snowflake.com/en/user-guide/security-access-control-overview#system-defined-roles)) that is already assigned to every role and user, so there is no need to grant it through Terraform.
 If you have an issue with removing the resources please use `terraform state rm <id>` to remove the resource from the state (and you can safely remove the configuration).

+### Issues with grant_ownership

+Please read our [guide for grant_ownership](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/guides/grant_ownership_common_use_cases) resource.
+It contains common use cases and issues that you may encounter when dealing with ownership transfers.